CatalogueOfLife/backend/README.md

 # Catalogue of Life Backend

 For source code contributions please see our [developer guide](DEVELOPER-GUIDE.md).
-The CoL backend consists of 2 [Dropwizard](https://www.dropwizard.io/) applications, colplus-ws and colplus-admin, that drive different parts of the [colplus API](https://api.catalogueoflife.org/). colplus-ws is responsible for most lightweight REST services exposing the Clearinghouse and the CoL. colplus-admin does the more heavyweight indexing of datasets and assembly of catalogues.
+The COL backend is a [Dropwizard](https://www.dropwizard.io/) application, that drives the [COL ChecklistBank API](https://api.catalogueoflife.org/).
+`webservice` is the maven module that builds the application.

 ## Prerequisites